paolocrosetto/what_are_you_calling_intuitive_data_and_analysis/README.md

 #### Data

-The paper analyses data from an experiment ran in 2011 over two different laboratories:
+The paper analyses data from an *impunity game* experiment ran in 2011 over two different laboratories:

 -   the Max Planck Experimental Economics Laboratory in Jena, where *proposer* participants decided how to split a pie of 11 or 19 € with a *respondent*.
 [Proposer data](Data/proposers.csv)

 -   the fMRI scanner of the Klinikum der Universität Jena, where *respondents* faced all offers by proposers and decided either to *accept* the split or to *reject* it, in which case they burned their own money to send a message to the proposer.
+[Data/respondents.csv](Data/respondents.csv)

 Proposers were then notified by email of the reaction of the respondent, that had no monetary consequences for them.

+####